ajclarkin/AdventofCode2022/day03-rucksack_reorganisation/README.md

 I was tripped up because the duplicate might be present more than once on each side so I break out of the loop once found.

 *Better ways to do this*
-- I could have used a list comprehension
+I could have used a list comprehension or a set.
+See alternative.py for example of using a list comp.
-- I could have used a set

 Once we have found the character that appears in both sides we need to add it's value to the total.